georgeglessner/MyFlights/README.md

 ## Graphing Data

-I have create a simple bar chart plotting script to plot the data stored in this repo.
+I have created a simple bar chart plotting script to plot the data stored in this repo.
 If you would like to use it for your data, you can find the script [here](https://github.com/georgeglessner/FlightPlotter).